banner logo

 voltage discharges creates a photographic record of the event.

-Lichtenberg figures are now known to occur during electrical breakdown processes within many gases, insulating liquids, and solid dielectrics.
-Lichtenberg figures may be created within billionths of a second (nanoseconds) when dielectrics are subjected to very high electrical stress, or they may develop over a period of many years through a progressive series of small, low-energy, partial discharges.
-Countless partial discharges on the surface or interior of solid dielectrics often create growing, partially-conductive 2D surface Lichtenberg figures and internal 3D "electrical trees".
-2D electrical trees are often seen along the surfaces of contaminated power line insulators, and they can also form, hidden from view, inside dielectrics due to the presence of small internal defects or voids, or at points where an insulator has been physically damaged.
-Since these will eventually cause complete electrical failure of the insulator, preventing their initial formation and growth is critical to the long-term reliability of high-voltage equipment.
+Lichtenberg figures are now known to occur during the electrical breakdown of gases, insulating liquids, and solid dielectrics.
+Lichtenberg figures may be created within billionths of a second (nanoseconds) when dielectrics are subjected to very high electrical stress, or they may develop over years through a progressive series of small, low-energy, partial discharges.
+Countless partial discharges on the surface or the interior of solid dielectrics often create slowly-growing, partially-conductive 2D surface Lichtenberg figures or internal 3D "electrical trees".
+2D electrical trees are often found along the surfaces of contaminated power line insulators.
+3D trees can also form, hidden from view, inside dielectrics due to the presence of small impurities or voids, or at locations where an insulator has been physically damaged.
+Since these partially-conductive trees can eventually cause the complete electrical failure of the insulator, preventing their initial formation and growth is critical to the long-term reliability of all high-voltage equipment.
+The study of electrical trees and their prevention has been critical to the reliable design of the high-voltage power transmission systems that transfer electrical power to our homes and businesses.

-3D Lichtenberg figures were first created inside transparent plastic by physicists Arno Brasch and Fritz Lange in the late 1940's.
-By using their newly-invented electron accelerator, they injected huge numbers of free electrons into plastic specimens, causing electrical breakdown and the formation of carbonized internal Lichtenberg figures.
+3D Lichtenberg figures inside transparent plastic were first created by physicists Arno Brasch and Fritz Lange in the late 1940's.
+Using their newly-invented electron accelerator, they injected trillions of free electrons into plastic specimens, triggering electrical breakdown and creating carbonized internal Lichtenberg figures.
 Electrons are tiny, negatively charged particles that orbit the positively-charged nucleus of the atoms that make up all condensed matter.
-At their laboratory at AEG (Berlin, Germany), they used high voltage pulses from a multi-million volt Marx Generator to drive a pulsed electron beam accelerator.
+Brasch and Lange used high voltage pulses from a multi-million volt Marx Generator to drive a pulsed electron beam accelerator.
 An article about their research and their accelerator (which they called a "Capacitron") originally appeared in the March 10, 1947 issue of LIFE Magazine.
-The Capacitron could deliver a three-million volt pulse, and could generate a powerful beam of free electrons with a peak current of up to 100,000 amperes!
-The glowing region of ionized air created by the exiting high-current beam of electrons resembled a bluish-violet rocket engine flame.
-A complete set of previously unpublished B&W pictures, including Lichtenberg figures inside a clear block of plastic, has recently become available online, as has another article with color pictures from the April, 1951 issue of Popular Mechanics.
+The Capacitron could deliver a three-million volt pulse, and could generate a powerful blast of free electrons with an incredible peak current of up to 100,000 amperes.
+The glowing region of heavily-ionized air created by the exiting high-current beam of electrons resembled a bluish-violet rocket engine flame.
+A complete set of B&W pictures, including Lichtenberg figures inside a clear block of plastic, has recently become available online, as has another article with color pictures from the April, 1951 issue of Popular Mechanics.
+In 1944, Brasch founded the Electronized Chemicals Corporation (ECC), a pioneering researcher of using electron beams to cross-link monomers and polymers to improve their electrical and physical properties.
+ECC was eventually purchased by the 3M Company in 1985.

-The formal scientific study of trapped charges and their behavior within dielectrics was first conducted by the Brazilian physicist, Dr. Bernhard Gross, in the early 1950's.
-Dr. Gross confirmed that internal Lichtenberg figures could be created within a variety of polymers and glasses by injecting them with high-energy electrons using a linear accelerator (LINAC).
-The techniques that we use to make our sculptures are built upon the theoretical work and techniques originally developed by Gross, Brasch, and Lange.
-These 3D Lichtenberg figures are sometimes called electron trees, or beam trees.
-We call ours Captured Lightning® sculptures.
+The first formal scientific study of the injection and movement of electrical charges and charge trapping/detrapping within dielectrics was conducted by Brazilian physicist Dr. Bernhard Gross in the early 1950's.
+Dr. Gross confirmed that internal Lichtenberg figures could be created within a number of different polymers and glasses by injecting them with high-energy electrons from a particle accelerator.
+The techniques that we use to make our modern sculptures are built upon the theoretical work and experimental techniques originally developed by Brasch, Lange, and Gross.
+3D acrylic Lichtenberg figures are sometimes called "electron trees" or "beam trees".
+We call our state-of-the-art creations Captured Lightning® sculptures.

-How do we make our Captured Lightning® sculptures?
+How do we make our Acrylic Captured Lightning® sculptures?

-Over many years, we have refined irradiation and fabrication techniques to create a wide variety of beautiful 2D and 3D sculptures.
-We start with carefully cut and polished shapes made from a clear, glassy polymer called polymethyl methacrylate (or PMMA).
-This material, commonly known as "acrylic", is sold under various trade names such as Lucite, Plexiglas, or Perspex.
-PMMA has a unique combination of high optical clarity and superior electrical and mechanical properties.
-Besides being an excellent electrical insulator, it's also clearer than glass!
-A number of other clear polymers, such as polycarbonate (PC), polystyrene (PS) , polyethylene terephthalate (PET), and polyvinyl chloride (PVC) can also be used to make Lichtenberg figures with varying degrees of success.
-However, most of these other materials tend to form dark gray or black discharge patterns instead of the sparkling, mirror-like figures seen within PMMA.
-Lichtenberg figures can also be created within glass.
-However, glass Lichtenberg figures may shatter upon discharge or (unpredictably!) some time later, so we no longer make them.
+Since 2004, we have developed and refined irradiation and fabrication techniques to create a wide variety of beautiful 2D and 3D sculptures.
+We begin by carefully cutting and polishing various shapes from a clear, glass-like polymer called polymethyl methacrylate (or PMMA).
+This material, commonly called acrylic, is sold under various trade names such as Lucite, Plexiglas, or Perspex (UK).
+Acrylic has a unique combination of high optical clarity and superior electrical and mechanical properties.
+Besides being an excellent electrical insulator, acrylic is actually clearer than glass!
+We have tried a number of other clear polymers, such as polycarbonate (PC), polystyrene (PS) , polyester/polyethylene terephthalate (PET), epoxy, and clear polyvinyl chloride (PVC).
+Lichtenberg figures can be made inside all of these polymers with varying degrees of success.
+However, the branches tend to be dark gray or even black instead of the sparkling white, mirror-like figures seen within acrylic.
+We have also experimented with making Lichtenberg figures in glass.
+However, since glass Lichtenberg figures often explosively shatter upon discharge or, unpredictably, days or even months later, we no longer make them.

-We inject electrons into our specimens using a 150 kW particle accelerator called a Dynamitron.
-The heart of this device is the accelerator tube - a huge four-story high evacuated "vacuum tube" that operates at voltages between one and five million volts.
+We inject electrons into acrylic specimens using a 5 million volt, 150 kW commercial particle accelerator called a Dynamitron.
+The heart of this device is the accelerator tube - a huge three-story high "vacuum tube" that operates at voltages between one and five million volts.
 At the top of the tube, electrons are emitted by a small, white-hot tungsten filament.
-The filament is also connected to the negative output terminal of a multimillion volt power supply, while the bottom of the tube is connected to ground and the positive terminal of the high voltage power supply.
-This configuration creates a very strong electrical field that accelerates electrons emitted from the filament to a very high velocity as they "fall" though the large potential difference towards ground.
-The bottom of the vacuum tube has very thin (only 2.3 thousandths of an inch thick!) titanium window that separates the high vacuum on the inside from air, at atmospheric pressure, on the outside.
-The high velocity electrons pass right through the titanium window, almost as though it wasn't even there!
-The electrons then emerge from the outside surface of the window, and then travel another 18 inches of air before crashing into our acrylic specimens on the movable carts below.
-Although the average lifetime of free electrons in air is only 11 billionths of a second, that's more than enough for them to work their magic inside the acrylic specimens below.
+The filament is connected to the negative terminal of an adjustable multi-million volt power supply.
+The bottom of the tube is connected to ground and the positive terminal of the high voltage supply.
+This configuration creates a very strong electrical field that accelerates electrons emitted from the filament.
+As they "fall" though the large potential difference, and they acquire a very high velocity.
+The bottom of the vacuum tube has very thin (only 2.3 thousandths of an inch thick!) titanium window that separates the high vacuum on the inside from atmospheric air on the outside.
+The high-velocity electrons pass right through the titanium window, almost as though it wasn't there!
+Trillions of free electrons emerge through the outside surface of the window, travel 24 inches through air then crash into our acrylic specimens on the moving carts below.
+Although the average lifetime of free electrons in air is only 11 billionths of a second, that's more than enough time for them to work their magic on our acrylic specimens.

-The energy of electrons leaving the accelerator is measured in millions of electron volts (or MeV).
-Most of our sculptures were created using electrons with energies between 2 - 5 MeV.
-At these energies, the electrons are traveling at relativistic velocities - between 98.5% and 99.6% of the speed of light.
-During irradiation, the speedy electrons are driven deep inside the acrylic before coming to a stop.
-The penetration depth is a function of the energy of the electron beam, the target material's dielectric properties, and its atomic density.
-The higher the energy of the electron beam, the deeper the electrons will penetrate.
-For example, electrons with an energy of five MeV will penetrate about one half of an inch into PMMA, but a sheet of lead only 1/16" thick will completely stop them.
+The energy of the accelerated electrons is measured in millions of electron volts (or MeV).
+Most of our sculptures were created using electrons that had energies between 2 and 5 MeV.
+At these energies, electrons are traveling at relativistic velocities - between 98.5% and 99.6% of the speed of light.
+During irradiation, these energetic electrons burrow deep inside the acrylic before finally coming to rest.
+The penetration depth is a function of the energy of the electrons in the beam, the target material's dielectric properties, and its atomic density.
+The charging process is called "deep dielectric charging".
+The higher the energy of the electrons in the beam, the deeper they penetrate.
+For example, electrons with an energy of five MeV will penetrate about one-half inch into acrylic, but a 1/16-inch thick piece of much denser lead will completely block them.

-When a thick specimen is irradiated, huge numbers of electrons accumulate inside, creating a strongly-charged cloud-like layer called a space charge.
-Because PMMA is an excellent electrical insulator, injected electrons become temporarily trapped deep inside.
-By passing specimens through the electron beam in two or more passes (changing specimen orientation between passes), or by rotating specimens while they're being irradiated, complex 3-dimensional regions of space charge can be created.
-Under continued irradiation, electrical charges accumulate and the electrical stress inside the acrylic dramatically increases.
-The electrical stress (E-field) and may reach many millions of volts per centimeter.
-We normally charge up our specimens just below the point where they'll self-discharge.
-Because the acrylic is an excellent insulator, the excess charges cannot escape, and the carts transport the fully-charged specimens out of the accelerator.
-We then force the specimens to discharge by poking them with heavily-insulated, pointed metal tools.
-The small divot creates a tiny region where the electrical stress overcomes the dielectric strength of the acrylic.
-The increased electrical stress breaks the chemical bonds that hold the acrylic molecules together, stripping away free electrons in a process called ionization.
-The newly-freed electrons are then accelerated by the extreme electric field, and these collide with, and ionize, more acrylic molecules.
-Portions of the acrylic abruptly become electrically conductive in a runaway process called avalanche breakdown.
+When a thick piece of acrylic is irradiated, huge numbers of electrons accumulate inside the specimen, creating a strongly-charged cloud-like layer called a space charge.
+Because acrylic is an excellent electrical insulator, injected electrons become temporarily trapped inside the acrylic.
+By passing thick specimens through the electron beam in two or more passes, changing specimen orientation between passes, or rotating them while they're being irradiated, complex 3-dimensional space charge regions can be created inside the acrylic.
+As electrons accumulate during irradiation, the electrical stress (called the electric field or "E-field") inside the acrylic dramatically increases, reaching several million volts per centimeter.
+We normally charge our specimens to just below the point where they'll break down.
+We then force the charged specimens to release ("discharge") the electrons at the desired location by poking them with a heavily-insulated, pointed metal tool.
+This creates a small fracture that greatly concentrates the E-field at that point.
+The intense electrical field at the tip of the fracture overcomes the dielectric strength of the acrylic, initiating complete electrical breakdown of the specimen.
+During breakdown, some of the chemical bonds that held acrylic molecules together suddenly break, stripping away free electrons in a process called ionization.
+The newly-freed electrons become accelerated by the extreme electric field, and as they collide with other molecules, they rapidly create an ever-increasing number of new electrons in an exponentially-growing runaway process called avalanche breakdown

 12 x 12 x 1" Square Discharge